Travel Prices in Croatia: Food, Alcohol, Hotels & More (2026 Update)

 Looking to cook like a Croatian?
 Make sure to check out my fritule recipe, as well as the krostule recipe to get started!

-However, I remember the first time I ate out in Rijeka during my first visit there.
-It was my wife, my son (2 years old at the time) and I who ate a TON of delicious food at a local restaurant (near the sea, so pretty touristy too) called Pizza Bracera.
+I still remember the first time I ate out in Rijeka during my first visit there.
+It was my wife, my son and I who ate a TON of delicious food at a local restaurant (near the sea, so pretty touristy too) called Pizza Bracera.

-But we were extremely surprised at how little we had to pay for a whole lot of food (I converted from the Kuna we paid).
-Here’s what we had:
+But we were extremely surprised at how little we had to pay for all the food you can see below.
+Here’s what we had, for an impression on what a relatively basic restaurant delivers:

 Bacon salad i n Croatia